iainaitken/guess-my-number/README.md

 Learning points from the videos:

 - Keep the game logic self-contained by using variables to represent the values of elements in the DOM (such as Score and Highscore) rather than storing those numbers in the DOM.
-- The game should be lost if the score drops to 0.
+- The game should be lost if the score drops to 0, otherwise the score can keep dropping to infinity.

 ### Built With